Heritage Creek Farm & Education Center

 This unique program is designed for teens 13+ that are interested in spending time on the farm over the summer.
 Through hands-on activities and mentorship with our farm educators, teens learn about agriculture, plant and animal science, and develop a variety of practical life skills.
 Applications for our teen program will be accepted starting on January 26.

-Home School Programs
+Home School Enrichment Program

 Our popular Homeschool Program is designed for students ages 6 and up, offering rich, hands-on learning experiences in an outdoor farm setting.
 In Spring 2026, our homeschool program will be offered on Mondays and/or Thursdays.

-Spring Block: Mid-March to end of May
+Spring Block: Mid-March to end of May with one mid-February date

 Fall Block: Early September to end of November

 Over the course of the school year, students participate in 22 days of immersive, farm-based education.
 The farm itself serves a classroom, where nature is the teacher and our experienced farm educators guide learning through the lens of agriculture and environmental literacy.
-Through exploration, observation, and active engagement, participants develop a deeper understanding of the natural world, food systems, and the rhythms of the seasons—all while building meaningful connections to the land and all those we share the planet with.
+With exploration, observation, and active engagement, participants develop a deeper understanding of the natural world, food systems, and the rhythms of the seasons—all while building meaningful connections to the land and all those we share the planet with.

 Visit the Farm